Grandma's Applesauce Cake Recipe

 - 2. In a large bowl, cream shortening and sugar until light and fluffy.
 Beat in egg.
 Combine the flour, baking soda, salt and spices; add to creamed mixture alternately with applesauce and water.
 Drain raisins; fold into batter with the walnuts.

 - 3. Transfer to a greased 13-in. x 9-in. baking pan.
-Bake at 300° for 40 minutes or until a toothpick inserted near the center comes out clean.
+Bake at 300° for 40 minutes or until a toothpick inserted in the center comes out clean.
 Place pan on a wire rack.
 Dust with confectioners' sugar if desired.
 Serve warm or cold.
 Yield: 12-16 servings.